 Volunteering is a great way to meet people and really get to know the place where you are, especially if you are travelling for a long time.
 You can find various paid volunteering programmes, or sign up to sites like Worldpackers, Workaway or HelpX to find work exchange placements where you volunteer at a hostel or on a farm in exchange for free accommodation and food.
 I volunteered at a hostel in Mexico City for 3 months and loved it!
 The volunteers were like a little family, and on Christmas we all exchanged gifts, so it really helped me not to miss home while I was away.

-I’ve teamed up with Worldpackers to offer all Travel Lovers a $20 discount, which means you only need to pay $29 USD for a full year’s verified membership.
+I’ve teamed up with Worldpackers to offer all Travel Lovers a $20 Worldpackers promo code, which means you only need to pay $29 USD for a full year’s verified membership.
 Once you are a verified member you can apply to and message all the hosts on Worldpackers and volunteer all over the world.
 What are you waiting for?!
 Read more about travelling the world for free, or get your discount here!

 Find Your People